TaylorDJones11/TaylorDJones11/README.md

 - 💻 I’m currently learning Nextjs, Supabase, and Cloud Fundamentals
 - ☺️ I'm open to opportunities involving open-source projects, hackathons, and apprenticeships
 - ⚡ Fun fact: When I'm not coding, I'm working as a model & commercial actress
-- 💼 Job interests: Software Engineer or Frontend Developer
+- 💼 Job interests: Software Engineer, Fullstack Developer or Frontend Developer

 ---